jvargh/EKS-Terraform-Accelerator/deploy/existing_vpc/README.md

-# Existing VPC EKS Cluster Deployment
+# Existing VPC EKS Cluster Deployment in a Private EKS network

 The following steps walks you through the deployment of this example

-This example deploys the a Basic EKS Cluster with Managed Node group assuming following is available
+This example deploys a Basic EKS Cluster with Managed Node group with the following pre-requisites

-- Existing VPC CIDR ranged and VPC ID
+- Existing VPC CIDR and VPC ID
 - AWS Availability Zones
-- Existing Private Subnet IDs in the above AZs
+- Existing Private Subnet IDs from the above AZs
 - Private Route Table
+- Security Group ID of the Bastion or Cloud9 host

 # How to Deploy